RediSearch/redisearch-getting-started/docs/007-query-movies.md

 ```

-The first line contains the number of documents (`4`) that matche the query condition, then the list of movies.
+The first line contains the number of documents (`4`) that match the query condition, then the list of movies.

 This query is a "fieldless" condition, this means that the query engine has:
-* search into all the TEXT fields of the index(`title` and `plot`)
+* searched in all the TEXT fields of the index(`title` and `plot`)
 * for the word `heat` and related words, this is why the movie:736 is returned since it has the word `heated` in the plot ([stemming](https://oss.redislabs.com/redisearch/Stemming/))
-* returned the result sorted by the score, remember that the title as a weigt of 1.0, and the plot a weight of 0.5.
-So when the word or related words are found in the title the score is bigger.
+* returned the result sorted by score, remember that the title has a weight of 1.0, and the plot a weight of 0.5.
+So when the word or related words are found in the title the score is larger.
 ---
 </details>